Category: Millipede

 • Even though millipedes secretions are minimal in terms of the harm caused to pets, they may go through a short period of irritation in the mouth or may have diarrhea.

-Key Differences btw Millipedes vs Centipedes
+Key Differences between Millipedes vs Centipedes

 Millipede-vs-Centipede